Do you prefer to stick with one style of gardening or try a variety of different gardening techniques each growing season?

 When standing back, your raised beds should look like a wooden rectangle with corners.
 It’s now time to add the sides to be able to garden in these boxes.

-I didn’t give you a dimension on the galvanized metal because if you have scrap metal (like we did) you can cut it down to where it’s eight feet long, two feet high, and three feet wide.
+I didn’t give you the dimension on the galvanized metal because if you have scrap metal (like we did) you can cut it down to where it’s 8-feet long, 2-feet high, and 3-feet wide.

-Repeat this process as many times as needed to create the four sides of the raised garden beds.
+Repeat this process as many times as needed to create the 4 sides of the raised garden beds.

 5. Design the Layout